 No no... not the two women known as Selina Kyle... they are a "Cookie Cutter Counterparts" i.e. both Catwomen are near identical.
 And not up for consideration today.
 Instead, we review their male contemporaries who were each a johnny-come-lately in the supervillain set.
 Thomas Blake was world-renowned for his fierce hunting skills, and like other hunters in fiction he set his eye on that most dangerous of prey, man.
-Specifically, a Dark Knight who himself had previously faced mostly intellectual or solely gimmick-clad foes, but not a physical match.
+Specifically, a Dark Knight who himself had previously faced mostly intellectual foes, but not a physical peer.

 Donning the uniform of Earth-One's Catman, Blake alleged that the specialized mask he had inherited in one such expedition had granted him the power of nine lives.
 On his second outing he fell in love with Batwoman, herself still enraptured with Bruce Wayne's alter ego.
 Batman bested Catman thrice in the silver age, then later after an outing versus the Freedom Fighters Catman had a rematch with his foe and once more fell short of the mark of victory.

 Another Catman existed on Earth-Two in the form of Silky Cernak.
 Himself a frequent henchmen of his world's Catwoman while she was a criminal, after she retired Cernak pursued her after having served years in prison.
 Blackmailing the now Selina Wayne back into a life in crime so as not to sully her family's name by a photoshopped picture that allegedly showed Kyle of murdering an individual, this led to a confrontation with Selina's husband in his Batman alter ego.
 Ultimately, it was Silky as Catman who accidentally shot his former boss, leading to the death of Mrs. Wayne.
 After evading the law following this encounter, Silky was cornered by Batman and Catwoman's daughter the Huntress.